daywiss/stepstate/README.md

 ```

 ## API
-Defines how to use the Steps API.
+Defines how to use the Stepstate API.

 ### Initialization
 Create an instance of your "step" function with your states.